2016 Olympian (gold, 4×200 relay prelims; 4th, 200 IM)

 However, he could give her plenty of seasoned advice on technique and race strategy.
 Even with Robert now retired, she still relies on him for guidance.
 “This past Christmas morning, I made him watch video of my most recent races so I could get feedback before the SEC Championships.”

-Margalis says she initially lost a little ground freshman year because “while I worked hard, I wouldn’t race the faster swimmers in practice.”
-Bauerle sensed her reluctance and gave her a little talking-to, explaining that not only was intra-squad racing encouraged, it was expected.
+Melanie says she initially lost a little ground freshman year because “while I worked hard, I wouldn’t race the faster swimmers in practice.”
+Bauerle sensed her reluctances and gave her a little talking-to, explaining that not only was intra-squad racing encouraged, it was expected.
 “He said, ‘that’s why we brought you here.
 You can do it.’”
 After that, she says, her competitive fires were stoked and college swimming became easier.

 The 2012 Olympic Trials would mark a significant turning point in her career.
 She finished sixth in the prelims of the 200 IM, only to be disqualified on the back-to-breast turn.

 In 2013, Margalis got a taste of international racing at the World University Games in Kazan, Russia.
 “It was my favorite USA Swimming trip so far,” she says, even though her confidence was still a work in progress.
-But the highlight of the trip was standing on the awards podium after winning bronze in the 200 breast.
+But the highlight of the trip was standing on the awards podium after winning a bronze in the 200 breast.

 2014 would prove to be her breakout year.
 At the USA Summer Nationals, she won the 200 IM, the same event that had left her traumatized after Olympic Trials.
-After the race, she celebrated her victory with her hero and older brother – while still waiting for reality to set in.
+After the race, she celebrated her victory with her older brother – while still waiting for reality to set in.
 “I went to dinner with Robert that night and I started smiling.
 He said, ‘What?’
 I was like, ‘I just won Nationals.’”

 “Swimming is so mental that it was nice when I finally got the mental part down, it all came together,” she notes.
 Did it ever.
 Her performances at Nationals put her on the squad for PanPacs and the U.S. national team in the 200 IM, 400 IM and 200 breast.